Basic Surfing Tips and Surfing Etiquette

 Always ensure that your leash tie is not long enough to extend past the rails (the edges) or the tail of your surfboard, as the pressure of a wave can cause the tie to press into the surfboard and damage it.

 With the leash tie in, insert the velcro leash attachment (the rail saver) through the loop, secure it down, pulling the second velcro strip towards you, and then attach the last strip.
 Then attach the leash cuff to the ankle of your back foot.
+For maximum durability and comfort, the Creatures of Leisure leash is a top choice, designed to keep you connected to your board even in the most challenging conditions.

 There's a wide variety of surfboard fins out there, and choosing the right set for your board, the wave conditions, and your skill level will significantly enhance your surfing.
 After you learn the different types of fins: